 Can I use my sports mouthguard for bruxism issues?

 No. Do not use your custom sports mouthguards for bruxism treatment or to prevent teeth grinding at night.
 You can quickly damage them.
 They are not built to withstand constant teeth grinding.
-You will need to get a night guard or other oral appliance that is specifically made for bruxism.
+You need a nightguard or other oral appliance that is specifically for bruxism.